dolliars/heyheather/_posts/2022-07-23-image-data.md

 ---

 I don't know about you but I'm wary of _Upload Image_ buttons.
-I've heard enough stories and read a few security articles shared on YackerNews, that I am concerned and have trust issues.
+I've heard enough stories and read a few security articles shared on YackerNews that I am concerned and have trust issues.

-Yet there are some occasions when we want to upload photos.
+Yet there are some occasions when I want to upload photos.
 It's nice to share stuff with friends and get that sweet, sweet dopamine hit when they like it.
 And heck yes I want people to upload photos of their purchases so I can have something else than spurious, over-edited marketing images that dissimulate dumb